TCC421/just-the-browser/README.md

 # Just the Browser

-Just the Browser helps you remove telemetry data reporting, AI features, product integrations, and sponsored content from desktop web browsers.
-The goal is to give you "just the browser" with a more streamlined experience, without resorting to alternative web browsers.
+Just the Browser helps you remove AI features, telemetry data reporting, sponsored content, product integrations, and other annoyances from desktop web browsers.
+The goal is to give you "just the browser" and nothing else, using hidden settings in web browsers intended for companies and other organizations.

-This project includes configuration files for popular web browsers, and a script to install them for you.
-The [GitHub repository](https://github.com/corbindavenport/just-the-browser) includes the code, resources for contributing, and the configuration files.
+This project includes configuration files for popular web browsers, documentation for installing and modifying them, and easy installation scripts.
+Everything is [open-source on GitHub](https://github.com/corbindavenport/just-the-browser).

 ![Screenshot of Firefox settings installation on Mac](screen.png)

 ## Get started

-The setup script can do everything for you in a few clicks.
+The setup script can install the configuration files in a few clicks.
 You can also follow the manual guides for [Firefox](firefox/README.md).

 **Windows:** Open a PowerShell prompt as Administrator.
-You can do this by right-clicking the Windows button in the taskbar, then selecting the "Terminal (Admin)" or "PowerShell (Admin) menu option.
-Next, run the script:
+You can do this by right-clicking the Windows button in the taskbar, then selecting the "Terminal (Admin)" or "PowerShell (Admin)" menu option.
+Next, copy the below command, paste it into the window (`Ctrl+V`), and press the Enter/Return key:
 ```
 & ([scriptblock]::Create((irm "https://raw.githubusercontent.com/corbindavenport/just-the-browser/HEAD/main.ps1")))
 ```

-**Mac and Linux:** Open the Terminal application and run the below command:
+**Mac and Linux:** Search for the Terminal in your applications list and open it.
+Next, copy the below command, paste it into the window (`Ctrl+V` or `Cmd+V`), and press the Enter/Return key:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/corbindavenport/just-the-browser/HEAD/main.sh)"